About This Case Study

 What The Creatives Made

 Packaging covered in quirky copy.
-A Super Bowl ad with the CEO singing badly.
+A low-budget ad featuring the CEO singing badly (later reused for the US Super Bowl in 2021).
 Billboards that said "It's like milk but made for humans."
 The brand became a personality, not a product.

 "Wow no cow."